 How do we do this?
-Open-ended questions and structured reflection are strategies we can use to support our students’ ability to reflect on academic and social-emotional growth.
+We can use open-ended questions and structured reflection to support our students’ ability to reflect on academic and social-emotional growth.

 Open-ended questions can stretch students’ thinking and prompt reflective contemplation because, crucially, they have no one right or wrong answer; any reasoned and relevant response is acceptable.
 This key characteristic promotes engagement, encourages self-awareness, and nurtures a sense of community among classmates.